WT-MM/AmbientlyAppleAds/README.md

-# Apple Ads DJ Board
+# Ambiently Apple Ads

-A minimal, Apple-inspired static site that allows you to layer and mix multiple Apple advertisements in real-time.
-Built with vanilla JavaScript, HTML, and CSS.
+A minimal site that allows you to layer and mix different Apple advertisements.

-## Features

-- 🎬 **Multi-layer Video Playback** - Add multiple Apple ads simultaneously
-- 🎚️ **Individual Controls** - Play/pause, volume, and opacity for each layer
-- 📐 **Position & Resize** - Drag videos or use precise X/Y positioning controls
-- 🎨 **Sleek UI** - Minimal, Apple/Teenage Engineering-inspired aesthetic (no gradients)
-- ⌨️ **Keyboard Shortcuts** - Space to play/pause, Delete to remove active layer
-- 🌐 **GitHub Pages Ready** - Pure static HTML/CSS/JS

 ## Usage

-Open `index.html` in your browser or visit the GitHub Pages URL.
+Serve the html file `index.html` with `python -m http.server` or visit the GitHub Pages URL.

 1. Select an Apple ad from the dropdown
 2. Click "+ Add Layer" to add it to the canvas